- Solution centre

 - Get involved

 Ten regional governments from around the world are the first to take the next step in the fight against air pollution to protect health and the climate by joining the BreatheLife campaign this month.
-The ten regions: Gossas (Senegal), Jalisco and Campeche (Mexico), Plateau (Benin), Catalonia and Basque Country (Spain), Chaco (Argentina), Azuay (Ecuador), Lombardy (Italy) and Valle de Aburra (Colombia) together encompass almost 3000 municipalities, and a total population of over 35 million.
+The ten regions: Gossas (Senegal), Jalisco and Campeche (Mexico), Plateau (Benin), Catalonia and Basque Country (Spain), Chaco (Argentina), Azuay (Ecuador), Lombardy (Italy) and Valle de Aburra (Colombia) together encompass a total population of over 35 million.

 Regional governments play a defining role in reducing and controlling air pollution.
 Acting over the whole territory, the further engagement of regions could be game changing, especially through the regulation of industrial activities, transportation, emissions standards, energy production and distribution, waste management and others.
 Because it’s urgent regions take further action on air pollution, nrg4SD is fully committed to promote the BreatheLife among its members".Natalia Vera